grame-cncm/faust/architecture/juce/README.md

  - `-jsynth`                : to use JUCE polyphonic Synthesizer instead of Faust polyphonic code
  - `-midi`                  : activates MIDI control
  - `-osc`                   : activates OSC control
+ - `-llvm`                  : to use the LLVM compilation chain (OSX and Linux for now)
  - `-soundfile`             : when compiling DSP using 'soundfile' primitive, to add needed resources
  - `-help or -h`            : shows the different options